 Be honest, you’ve probably done it on this page yourself.

-Don’t take it personally, this is just how the internet works.
+Don’t take facts like this personally, this is just how the internet works.
 People want information and they want it now.
 Make your headlines easy to see and pertinent to the information you’re covering, and your key points will find their way to your reader’s eyes.

 Once they like what they’re reading, they are more engaged and that 14% will go way up.